-Board Meetings
+Board Meetings - 100% Attendance

-During the fiscal year ended October 31, 2020, the Board of Directors held five meetings.
-During fiscal 2020, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
-While we do not have a formal attendance policy, all Board of Directors members attended the 2020 Annual Meeting of Shareholders.
+During the fiscal year ended October 31, 2021, the Board of Directors held six meetings.
+During fiscal 2021, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
+While we do not have a formal attendance policy, all Board of Directors members attended the 2021 Annual Meeting of Shareholders.

-Compensation Committee Interlocks and Insider Participation
+No Compensation Committee Interlocks or Insider Participation

-Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim served as members of the Compensation Committee during fiscal 2020.
-No member of the Compensation Committee was an officer or employee of the Company during fiscal 2020 or was formerly an officer of the Company.
-During the fiscal year ended October 31, 2020, none of HEICO's executive officers served on the board of directors or compensation committee of any other entity whose directors or executive officers served either on HEICO's Board of Directors or on HEICO's Compensation Committee.
+Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim served as members of the Compensation Committee during fiscal 2021.
+No member of the Compensation Committee was an officer or employee of the Company during fiscal 2021 or was formerly an officer of the Company.
+During the fiscal year ended October 31, 2021, none of HEICO's executive officers served on the board of directors or compensation committee of any other entity whose directors or executive officers served either on HEICO's Board of Directors or on HEICO's Compensation Committee.